sofiaregis/roadsgraph/README.md

 ## Description

 Parses a Grid in CSV format containing positional information of buildings (uniquely identified with integer IDs) and roads.
-Generates Graph using Graphviz that displays information on building connections to roads, connection between roads, changes in road widths, and road ends, which is then later converted to SVG.
+Generates Graph using Graphviz that displays information on building connections to roads, connection between roads, changes in road widths, and road ends, which is then later converted to PDF.

 ## Features

 - Parse the Grid CSV file and print it to the console.
 - Generate and display PNG image from Grid CSV file, for better visualization.
 - Generate Graph using Graphviz format
-- Render Graph into SVG and display it
+- Render Graph into PDF and display it

 ## Input Files Definition